OreOliciouZ/MotD.md/Empyrion.md

 you can check the monthly cost for the server on our discord #donation channel

+##Virtual Backpack

+The [Virtual Backpack](https://github.com/GitHub-TC/EmpyrionBackpackExtender) is a wipe safe backpack for usage following commands are available:

+enter /vb help to open help and commands dialog window enter /vb buy to purchase one virtual backpack (1mio Credits each) enter /vb 1 for the first backpack /vb 2 for the second and /vb 3 for the third one /vb will always open the last used backpack

+(this commands do have a cooldown of 10 seconds)

 ## PvE/NPC Behaviors

 We have the [Reforged Eden](https://steamcommunity.com/workshop/filedetails/?id=2550354956) scenario on our server.